About Me

 Lead UX Engineer

-Brought on to assist in developing a design system for all software products and websites, both public and internal.
-Initially hired as a contractor with a one-year contract, I transitioned to full-time employment after seven months and was subsequently promoted to Team Lead.
-During my tenure, I developed the P-M methodology to address challenges encountered during development while integrating external frameworks.
+Recruited to spearhead the development of a comprehensive design system across all public and internal software products and websites.
+Originally brought on as a contractor for a one-year term, I was fast-tracked to a full-time role within seven months and subsequently promoted to Team Lead.
+During my tenure, I pioneered the P-M methodology to streamline development workflows and resolve complex integration challenges with external frameworks.

 Accomplishments